Adolph Kiefer: Records

-Kiefer became the first man to break the one-minute mark in the 100-yard backstroke while competing as a 16-year-old in the Illinois High School Championships of 1935, swimming 59.8 seconds.
+Kiefer became the first man to break the one-minute mark in the 100-yard backstroke while competing for Roosevelt High School as a 16-year-old in the Illinois High School Championships of 1935, swimming 59.8 seconds.
 His 1936 Illinois state championship backstroke time of 58.5 seconds was the Illinois state high-school record until 1960.
 On April 6, 1940, Kiefer set another world record, swimming the 100-yard backstroke in 57.9 seconds.
 He broke twenty-three records after breaking the one-minute backstroke mark.
 Kiefer set a world record for the 100-meter backstroke of 1:04.8 on January 18, 1936, at Brennan Pools in Detroit, Michigan.